souzatharsis/podcastfy/README.md

 - [CLI](usage/cli.md)

 Experience Podcastfy with our [HuggingFace](https://huggingface.co/spaces/thatupiso/Podcastfy.ai_demo) 🤗 Spaces app for a simple URL-to-Audio demo.
-(Note: This UI app is less extensively tested than the Python package.)
+(Note: This UI app is less extensively tested and capable than the Python package.)

 ## Customization 🔧